renerocksai/real-prog-qwerty/README.md

     - navigating browser history: SHIFT + H, L
     - navigating browser tabs: SHIFT + J, K

 Speaking of browsers: With the [firenvim](https://github.com/glacambre/firenvim) browser plugin, I can even use neovim and the muscle memory that comes with it, in the browser: suddenly, writing business E-Mails in Outlook on the web is not a cringe experience anymore.
 A quick shortcut brings up the emoji picker, other shortcuts insert German Umlauts.
 I have instant access to my daily notes for yanking and pasting.
 I am loving it.

-And it all started with optimizing my keyboard layout.
+And it all started with optimizing my keyboard layout - for programming 😁.

 ## What it looks like